Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Cuscus grass, Khas-khas, Khus-khus, Ramacham, and Vettiver

 It’s a bunchgrass, which is most common in India, especially in the western and northern parts of the country.
-The roots of the grass are used to extract oil for the manufacture of many cosmetics and in aromatherapy.
+The roots of the grass are regarded as medicinal plants and also used to extract oil for the manufacture of many cosmetics and aromatherapy.

 - Fights lice